14 Weird Things To Do In Vancouver, Canada

 Admire A Totem Pole Of Cars

-The structure, entitled “Trans Am Totem,” is the work of Vancouver artist Marcus Bowcott.
-It’s hard to miss in the middle of a roadway median, next to the Georgia Viaduct.
+The work of Vancouver artist Marcus Bowcott.
+It’s hard to miss atop a giant tree trunk.
 At first glance, it might seem like artwork celebrating the automobile, with hundreds of cars driving by each day.
 But, it’s in fact, the opposite.

 Get A Selfie With A Pixelated Orca